ascendbruce/awesome_rails_console/README.md

     $ bundle

 And restart your rails console.
+(You may need to restart spring also)

 ## Changelog

-See CHANGELOG.md.
+See `CHANGELOG.md`.

 ## Development